AkshayGadekar/bulkExportCSV/README.md

     'total_records' => total records exported
-    'total_jobs' => total jobs required to export CSV 'completed_jobs' => when export CSV starts, this column gets updated with number of completed jobs 'export_status' => export status of CSV as 'InProgress', 'Completed', 'Error' or 'Cancelled' 'each_jobs_time' => time taken by each job processed 'average_jobs_time' => average time all jobs taken
+    'total_jobs' => total jobs required to export CSV 'completed_jobs' => when export CSV starts, this column gets updated with number of completed jobs 'progress' => the completion percentage of the CSV export 'export_status' => export status of CSV as 'InProgress', 'Completed', 'Error' or 'Cancelled' 'each_jobs_time' => time taken by each job processed 'average_jobs_time' => average time all jobs taken